Nahid Toubia: Career and research

 In 1985 she returned to Sudan, where she was head of paediatric surgery at Khartoum Teaching Hospital, and set up her own emergency clinic to help patients who were receiving inadequate care at state hospitals.
 As a result of the country's political instability she returned to the UK, and began her research into female genital mutilation (FGM).
 From 1990 she worked for four years at the Population Council in New York City.

 Toubia stepped back from practicing medicine, despite being a surgeon in Sudan, after leaving the country.
-FGM became the primary focus of Toubia's research, working on multiple research projects that address the practice and propose solutions for stopping the practice.
+FGM became the primary focus of her research, working on multiple research projects that address the practice and propose solutions for stopping the practice.
 She has also worked on papers for medical practitioners to use when treating victims of FGM.
 In addition, she advocates for and researches other aspects of women's health, including post-abortion care.

 Activism

-Toubia is the founder and president of Research, Action and Information Network for the Bodily Integrity of Women (Rainbo), an international organisation which works to eliminate FGM through women’s self-empowerment and social change.
-The organisation has offices in New York City and London, and works in Uganda, South Africa, the Gambia, and Nigeria.
+Toubia is the founder and president of Research, Action and Information Network for the Bodily Integrity of Women (Rainbo), an international organization which works to eliminate FGM through women’s self-empowerment and social change.
+The organization has offices in New York City and London, and works in Uganda, South Africa, the Gambia, and Nigeria.
 Rainbo played a prominent role in changing the view of FGM from being a predominantly medical concern to a human rights issue.

 In 2002 Toubia told the BBC World Service that the campaign against FGM was fundamentally about changing women's consciousness, and empowering them to change their social position.
 She said while most African governments, health professionals and NGOs had the issue on their agenda, the greatest challenge was at grassroots level.
 She said "By allowing your genitals to be removed [it is perceived that] you are heightened to another level of pure motherhood - a motherhood not tainted by sexuality and that is why the woman gives it away to become the matron, respected by everyone.
-By taking on this practise, which is a woman's domain, it actually empowers them.
+By taking on this practice, which is a woman's domain, it actually empowers them.
 It is much more difficult to convince the women to give it up, than to convince the men."

 Toubia is currently the Director of the Institute of Reproductive Health and Rights in Sudan, a Non-Governmental Organization (NGO) which advocates for females to receive safe and consensual medical care.